jackcary/vermontgo/help.md

 - The White (stone) player is responsible for checking the settings before accepting and beginning the game.

+## What are settings for the games?
+- Set the room to Vermont Go Club if you are not already in the room
+- Write your opponent’s name in the game description field
+- Select “Free Game”
+- Select “Public”
+- Select “Byo-Yomi Time”
+- Select “Japanese Rules”
+- Set the main time to “40:00” minutes
+- Set the overtime to “30” seconds
+- Set the periods to “5”
+- Make sure the board is “19x19”

 ## What rank do I play at?
 - You will play at your entry rank, not your AGA or KGS rank.
 Handicaps for pairings will be set by organizers and communicated before each round.